garrandall/popular-music-data/tracks/feel-the-funk-immature.md

-funk this song of flavour of this beat and i will shake the rhythm so take a little time and let your mind relax
+funk this song of flavour of this beat and I will shake the rhythm so take a little time and let your mind relax
 2 this phat track reminiscing on yesterday
 I feel kind of crazy take out my pen